JodyMurray/my-api/README.md

     *from .views import root_route*

-* Add the url to urlpatterns list:
+* Add the URL to urlpatterns list:

     ```
     urlpatterns = [